-Retirony: According to his flavor text, the unique mercenary Joseph is planning to retire with his family after pulling one last hit.
+Retirony: According to his flavor text, the unique mercenary Harold is planning to retire with his family after pulling one last hit.
 Unfortunately for him, his target is you, meaning he's probably going to get mowed down with everything else in your path.
 You monster.

 Reviving Enemy: The unique lich Boris.
 After you kill him, he respawns somewhere else in the dungeon.

 Also present with Natasha, a unique felid.
 Unlike Boris, she only respawns on the same floor you found her on, and she only has three lives.
 Interestingly, Natasha is implied to be Boris's long-lost familiar, which makes for one of Crawl's sneakier references.

 Phoenix corpses, if left alone, will spontaneously self-revive in a burst of fire.
 In order to get rid of it for good, you have to destroy the corpse, either through chopping it up or necromancy.

 Felid characters can be this to your enemies; they gain extra lives as they level up, which allow you to come back from death and quite possibly kill whatever got you.

 Rewarding Inactivity: Before the version 0.10, the three good gods used to grant piety slowly over time, in contrast to other gods who required activity for increasing and preserving piety.

 Rickroll: If you charm or summon a talking monster, they will sometimes cite "Never Gonna Give You Up".